phayes/SaganSearch/README.md

 ## Art

-This is an abstract art project that encourages thought about the fundemental nature of reality and challenges the artificial cultural separation between creationism and science.
+This is an abstract art project that encourages thought about the nature of reality and challenges the artificial cultural separation between creationism and science.
 If a message is found, it could mean our reality was created by an intelligent mind.
 It's a hail-mary search for God.

 ## FAQ